WiiController/WiiController/README.md

 	- Nunchuck
 	- Classic Controller
 - Wii U Pro Controller
-- TODO: List the rest
+- Every other contoller supported by the original WJoy project

-This project is a fork of the original (now unsupported) project and uses foohid as the driver.
+This project is a fork of the original (now unsupported) Wjoy project.
+WJoy-foohid uses foohid as the input driver rather than using the original (now unsupported) WJoy driver.

 ## Quick Start